Quantitative Methods

 Facilities

 The program maintains its own quantitative computer lab, and additionally individual faculty have labs and computing resources that support their research programs.
 There are also computing labs in the department and elsewhere in Peabody College that are supplied with statistical software often used for classroom teaching.
-Special funds for research-related software and computing equipment, as well as external workshop and conference travel, are available to QM students.
+Special funds for research-related software and computing equipment, as well as external workshop and conference travel, are available to QMDA students.

-Information for Prospective QM Applicants
+Information for Prospective QMDA Applicants

-The QM program is designed to lead to a Ph.D. degree within 5 years.
+The QMDA program is designed to lead to a Ph.D. degree within 5 years.
 In the first two years, students take a series of fundamental methods courses and begin working on research with their advisor.
 To build students' oral presentation skills, students present their research to the program on a yearly basis.
 Students who did not enter with a full year of calculus also complete such coursework in the Mathematics Department during this time.
 In their third year, students complete their masters thesis and continue research in collaboration with their advisor and others, while furthering their expertise with an individualized set of advanced coursework.
-Students take an exam in their third or fourth year that is based on reading lists related to content in courses they have taken up until that point.
+Students take an exam in their third or fourth year that is based on reading lists related to content in completed coursework and research up until that point.
 In their fourth and fifth years students finish their coursework and conduct a dissertation project under the guidance of their advisor and other committee members, while building additional independent research and/or teaching skills relevant to their particular career goals.

-Doctoral applicants admitted to the QM program receive a guaranteed 5 years of stipend and tuition support, which usually takes the form of a combination of research assistantships and/or teaching assistantships in quantitative courses (for instance, the introductory graduate statistics sequence).
-Additionally, QM students have a successful track record of obtaining prestigious NSF fellowships.
+Doctoral applicants admitted to the QMDA program receive a guaranteed 5 years of stipend and tuition support, which usually takes the form of a combination of research assistantships and/or teaching assistantships in quantitative courses (for instance, the introductory graduate statistics sequence).
+Additionally, QMDA students have a successful track record of obtaining prestigious NSF fellowships.
 Senior students routinely also may obtain other kinds of stipends as statistical analysts or consultants for various research projects and grants on campus; these opportunities serve as valuable supplementary training experiences.
 Some students also serve as teaching instructors for their own section of an undergraduate statistics course or undergraduate measurement course in order to deepen their teaching credentials.
 Application instructions are available here.

-QM Masters Program
+QMDA Masters Program

-Graduate QM Minor
+Graduate QMDA Minor

-Undergraduate QM Minor
+Undergraduate QMDA Minor

-Quantitative Methods Colloquium Series
+Quantitative Methods & Data Analytics Colloquium Series

-Quantitative Methods Outreach
+Quantitative Methods & Data Analytics Outreach

-Spring 2025 QM Course Offerings
+Fall 2025 QMDA Course Offerings

 Graduate

-- PSY-GS 8864: Analysis and Design of Experiments.
+- PSY-GS 8864-01: Analysis and Design of Experiments.
 TR 9:30a - 10:45a Wu

-- PSY-GS 8867: Multivariate Statistics for Data Science.
+- PSY-GS 8867-01: Multivariate Statistics for Data Science.
 TR 11:00a - 12:15p Wu

 - PSY-GS 8870-01 / PSY-PC 3735-01: Correlation and Regression.
 TR 11:00a - 12:15p Hutton